urraka/skel2d/README.md

 Notes:

-  - When referencing a bone it's enough to give the shortest unambiguous name for it.
+  - When referencing a bone, it's enough to give the shortest unambiguous name for it.
 If the name of a bone that is a direct child of `skeleton` happened to be ambiguous, the `skeleton` keyword can be used as the parent bone to disambiguate.
 For example, if there are two bones `bone` and `bone.bone`, the former can be referenced as `skeleton.bone` and the latter as `bone.bone`.